 Scotland has many attractions to appeal to all tastes: from castles and stately homes to galleries and museums; from parks and gardens to exhibitions and theme parks.
 Whether it’s for mum and dad or just for kids; whether you prefer to watch wildlife and nature at work, or marvel at Scotland’s dramatic history and fine culture; whether you want to be outdoors or indoors … Scotland has something everyone.

-11th October 2014, Edinburgh:
+26th November 2014, Edinburgh:

-Easter - mid October, Scottish Borders:
+March - November, Scottish Borders:

 Dating back to 1107, Traquair was originally a hunting lodge for the kings and queens of Scotland.

 With one of the world’s finest arboreta, woodland garden and an abundance of exotic and native plants, Dawyck Botanic Garden is a joy to visit.